Donald Trump wins Iowa Republican caucuses in first contests of 2024

 "You can't sit home," he said at a rally in Indianola on Sunday.
 "Even if you vote and then pass away, it's worth it."

-Trump has enjoyed a strong lead in Iowa polls since last spring, according to FiveThirtyEight.
-He also increased that lead over the course of last year, leaving Florida Gov. Ron DeSantis and former U.N.
-Ambassador Nikki Haley to battle for second place in Iowa.
+Trump has enjoyed a strong lead in Iowa polls since last spring.
+He increased that lead over the course of last year, leaving DeSantis and Haley to battle for second place in Iowa.

-Trump's lead in Iowa, not to mention nationally, has endured despite his indictment on 91 charges across four criminal cases.
-He also appeared to take no hit in recent polls for skipping all of the GOP presidential candidate debates.
+Trump's commanding lead has endured despite his indictment on 91 charges across four criminal cases.
+He also appeared to take no hit in polls for skipping all of the GOP presidential candidate debates.

-Iowa has traditionally favored candidates like DeSantis, who make pointed appeals to white evangelicals in the state.
-In 2016, Texas Sen. Ted Cruz beat Trump in the state by 4 percentage points.
-In 2012, then-Pennsylvania Sen. Rick Santorum narrowly edged out the eventual GOP nominee, Mitt Romney, in Iowa.

-DeSantis put much of his time and effort into campaigning in Iowa, garnering the endorsement of the state's Republican Gov. Kim Reynolds.
+DeSantis, who came in second in the caucuses, campaigned heavily in the state and earned the endorsement of Iowa Gov. Kim Reynolds.
 But it did not help him eat into Trump's lead.

-Polling shows that Haley, meanwhile, has gained on Trump in New Hampshire, which holds its primary eight days after Iowa's caucuses, and is hoping for a strong showing against him there.
+Polling shows that Haley, meanwhile, has gained on Trump in New Hampshire, which holds its primary eight days after Iowa's caucuses.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.